Currently there are no reasons to doubt the Riemann Hypothesis: The zeta function beyond the realm of computation

-As illustrated in \hyperref[x:figure:nnvar]{Figure~{\xreffont\ref{x:figure:nnvar}}}, for more widely spaced zeros, where ``widely'' might only mean a few times the average zero spacing, the distribution of \(n\)th neighbor gaps for the \(\zeta\)-function departs significantly from that of random unitary matrices: the \(\zeta\) gaps are more constrained.
+As illustrated in \hyperref[nnvar]{Figure~{\xreffont\ref{nnvar}}}, for more widely spaced zeros, where ``widely'' might only mean a few times the average zero spacing, the distribution of \(n\)th neighbor gaps for the \(\zeta\)-function departs significantly from that of random unitary matrices: the \(\zeta\) gaps are more constrained.
 Therefore, it would not be surprising if the largest normalized gaps between zeros of the \(\zeta\)-function were smaller than the analogous normalized gaps between eigenvalues of random unitary matrices.
-It particular, it would not be surprising if the largest normalized neighbor gaps of the \(\zeta\)-function (either as conjectured in \hyperlink{x:biblio:BA_B}{[{\xreffont 6}]}, or from a naive interpretation of the tail of \(p_2(x)\)) were actually smaller than \(\sqrt{8 \log T}/\pi\).
+It particular, it would not be surprising if the largest normalized neighbor gaps of the \(\zeta\)-function (either as conjectured in \hyperlink{BA_B}{[{\xreffont 12}]}, or from a naive interpretation of the tail of \(p_2(x)\)) were actually smaller than \(\sqrt{8 \log T}/\pi\).
+See \hyperref[KSoverestimate]{Principle~{\xreffont\ref{KSoverestimate}}}.

 Resolving such an issue with data is difficult because the distribution of large gaps decays rapidly.
-In this paper we only make use of the fact that the largest normalized gaps are likely to be \(O(\sqrt{\log T})\). \end{paragraphs} \end{subsectionptx} \end{sectionptx} \typeout{************************************************} \typeout{Section 8 Extreme values} \typeout{************************************************} \begin{sectionptx}{Extreme values}{}{Extreme values}{}{}{x:section:extreme} \begin{introduction}{} So far we have considered typical large and small values.
+In this paper we only make use of the fact that the largest normalized gaps are likely to be \(O(\sqrt{\log T})\). \end{paragraphs} \end{subsectionptx} \end{sectionptx} \typeout{************************************************} \typeout{Section 9 Extreme values} \typeout{************************************************} \begin{sectionptx}{Section}{Extreme values}{}{Extreme values}{}{}{extreme} \begin{introduction}{} So far we have considered typical large and small values.
 That is, values within the bulk of the distribution of \(\log{\abs{Z(t)}}\).
 The conclusion was that those large values are due to the carrier wave.
 Since the carrier wave arises from variations in the local density of zeros, once the wave is large it must stay large over a span of several zeros.
-Thus, the graph of the \(Z\)-function when it is particularly large looks the same as it does anywhere else \textemdash{} if you ignore the scale on the axes.
+Thus, the graph of the \(Z\)-function when it is particularly large looks the same as it does anywhere else \textemdash{} if you ignore the scales on the axes.